penrose/penrose/packages/docs-site/docs/ref/substance/indexed-statements.md

 ## Duplications

-An indexed statement generates a list of _substance_ statements.
+An indexed statement generates a list of Substance statements.
 The existing semantics on duplicates apply to them as well.

 ```substance
 Vector v_0